Predictia/AQUA/docs/sphinx/source/diagnostics/ocean3d.rst

 CLI (Command Line Interface)
 ------------------------------

-Under the cli folder, upon updating the config file and rnning the cli_ocean3d.py, users will generate all the ocean3d diagnostics figures.
+Under the cli folder, upon updating the config file and running the cli_ocean3d.py, users will generate all the ocean3d diagnostics figures.

 .. code-block:: python